 #8: Believe In Yourself

 You, yes you, can do this.
-Take on our 30 Day Running Challenge for Beginners and allow yourself to become a runner.
-You’ve got this.
+Take on our 30-Day Running Challenge for Beginners and allow yourself to become a runner.
+Good luck with your running streak – you’ve got this.

 We also have training plans for your first Couch to 5k that you can check out here!